lampadovnikita/EmotionRecognition/README.md

 This repository represents an android application performing recognition of facial emotions on an image.

 ## The application
 To detect faces on an image the application uses Firebase ML Kit.
-After detection complete the face image area converted into greyscale 48*48 pixel format, but each pixel represents as [0, 1] float number.
+After detection complete the face image area converted into greyscale 48*48 pixel format, each pixel represents as [0, 1] float number.
+Finally, converted area fed to the TensorFlow Light convolutional neural network model (simple_classifier.tflite).
+The model provide output that consist of probabilities for each class: angry, disgust, fear, happy, neutral, sad, surprise.

 ## The hybrid dataset
 To train the CNN model there used hybrid dataset composed of the following datasets images: